-I was still broke, still in debt.
+I was still broke, and in debt.
 Living in the van full time would significantly reduce my expenses.
-While building la Chichona, I overcame most challenges and learned many lessons.
-Six months of sweat and tears kind of force it on you.
+While building la Chichona, I overcame most challenges and learned many lessons; six months of sweat and tears kind of force it on you.
 Yet, there was one challenge left: to answer THE question.

 To answer that, I followed an exercise from a Ted Talk.
 I sat down with a cup of tea, a notebook, and a pen.
 The exercise was to do an honest introspection by answering questions designed to spot trends.
 I went back five years, and listed every major life decision I had made and how I felt at the time.
 Understanding that was the first step.

 This exercise is powerful, yet simple.
 It is hard to lie to yourself when you’re alone, even harder when you're writing things down.
 You lay down your vulnerability on paper, put it all out, and let honesty shine through your words (and tears).

 For the past five years, I had designed several goals, a to-do list for life in general.
 Being focused on achieving them kept me busy for months at a time.
 Once I achieved my goal, I would move to the next, and so on.
 By applying productivity tactics from Tim Ferriss, I managed to increase my revenue while working less than four hours a week, from anywhere in the world.

 When you have time on your hands, no responsibilities, and the luxury of money on top, you could do lots of things.
 You could become a good Samaritan, build things and change the world…or remain a child, a kidult.
 I remained a child.
 What's more, I had a fucking blast…until I achieved my goal.
 Then, THE question would creep in again.